SebastianScherer88/sudoku-ml-vision-app/R/r_shiny_app/about.md

 #### Mixed integer programming

 The solving of a sudoku given appropriate initial values is a mixed integer programming problem.
-A there's a [great post by Allison Morgan](https://towardsdatascience.com/using-integer-linear-programming-to-solve-sudoku-puzzles-15e9d2a70baa) on how to implement a solution in python using the [pulp library](https://coin-or.github.io/pulp/).
+There's a [great post by Allison Morgan](https://towardsdatascience.com/using-integer-linear-programming-to-solve-sudoku-puzzles-15e9d2a70baa) on how to implement a solution in python using the [pulp library](https://coin-or.github.io/pulp/).
 That code, only slightly amended, is used to solve the sudoku problem given by the user.